Updated privacy overview -

 AI provider processing

 Improve requests are processed by AIChemy routes and your selected AI provider.
-Provider policies apply to the data you choose to send.
+Provider terms and data policies apply to the prompt, context, and credential you choose to send.

 Boundaries